-Seattle Repertory Theatre presents MAC BETH, adapted from Shakespeare’s play and directed by Erica Schmidt, from May 18 to June 17, 2018.
-Librarians at Seattle Public Library created this list of books, music and films to enhance your experience of the show.
+Seattle Repertory Theatre presents TINY BEAUTIFUL THINGS by Nia Vardalos, adapted from the book by Cheryl Strayed from May 17 to June 23, 2019.
+Librarians at Seattle Public Library created this list of books and films to enhance your experience of the show.

 Strayed’s book inspired actor and playwright Nia Vardalos’ adaption of the same name which opens at the Rep next week.
 You may be familiar with Vardalos from her sleeper hit 2002 film, My Big Fat Greek Wedding.
 But you may not know that she’s also written a funny and poignant memoir about her experiences as an adoptive parent, Instant Mom.